CodeLikeAGirl29/nd0191-c1-myreads/README.md

 To get started developing right away:

-- install all project dependencies with `npm install`
+- install all project dependencis with `npm install`
 - start the development server with `npm start`

 ## 🤔What You're Getting